Junior-Is-Great67/Leapster-2-Dragon-Kingdom-SRC/README.md

 ## Reminders
 - You cant open this in Adobe Animate bc they dropped as1/as2 support
-- This could break if it doesnt find all the swfs so in short just dont delete anything
+- Be sure to include the content folder with your builds!
+It'll break if its not detected!